Groovejet (If This Ain't Love): Music video

-The music video for the song shows Spiller and Ellis-Bextor making their way separately around Bangkok.
+The accompanying music video for "Groovejet (If This Ain't Love)" shows Spiller and Ellis-Bextor making their way separately around Bangkok in Thailand.
 Spiller meets people and signs autographs, finding his height makes life there difficult; Ellis-Bextor sings wistfully at various tables in bars.
-Spiller takes a taxicab while Ellis-Bextor takes a tuk-tuk, and eventually, they meet at a nightclub.
+Spiller takes a taxi while Ellis-Bextor takes a auto rickshaw, and eventually, they meet at a nightclub.